 What will I learn?

 The English Department aims for excellence in all areas of the curriculum.
-We aspire to foster in our students a love of language and literature, and to build the confidence to express themselves with clarity, insight and flair.
-Pupils read a wide variety of fiction, poetry and drama; combined with a focus on clear and structured writing, excellent teaching and a vibrant series of department trips, we provide enthusiasm and depth to the study of English, both inspiring and challenging our students.
+We aspire to foster in our pupils a love of language and literature, and to build the confidence to express themselves with clarity, insight and flair.
+Pupils read a wide variety of fiction, poetry and drama; combined with a focus on clear and structured writing, excellent teaching and a vibrant series of department trips, we provide enthusiasm and depth to the study of English, both inspiring and challenging our pupils.